-Only eight out of forty-one Trotskyist candidates secured more than one per cent of the vote in the 2010 general election.
-But how do parties cope with, and explain, such results?
-John Kelly writes that Trotskyist organisations saw the vote share as not reflecting the actual level of support for their policies.
-Many would also highlight positive features of the campaign, such as new party recruits, while others thought the result was due to tactical voting, and hence actually not that bad.
+Only eight out of 41 Trotskyist candidates secured more than one per cent of the vote in the 2010 general election.
+How did the party explain such results?
+John Kelly writes that Trotskyist organisations saw the vote share as not reflecting the actual level of support for their policies; many instead highlighted positive features of the campaign, such as new party recruits, while others thought the result was due to tactical voting.

 In the 2010 General Election eight Trotskyist organisations contested 41 constituencies in England and Wales but obtained a median vote share of less than half of one per cent (0.45).
 Only eight candidates managed to secure more than one per cent of the vote.
 By any standards – even those of the Trotskyist left – this was an abysmal performance: the economy was in recession, disillusion with the Labour government was widespread and David Cameron’s Conservative party was promising drastic cuts in public expenditure.
 Elsewhere in Western Europe, parties of the far left had been making electoral advances: the Left Bloc in Portugal, The Left (Die Linke) in Germany and Syriza in Greece so the British far left had some grounds for optimism.
 Moreover, the two largest groups, the Socialist Workers Party and the Socialist Party, had put aside their differences to participate in an electoral alliance, the Trade Unionist and Socialist Coalition.